rufusdoofus09/Getting-and-Cleaning-Data---Course-Project/README.md

 - 'tidyData_summary.csv': CSV file containing second data set with average values.

 ### R program description
-The program consists of 4 functions running the main steps followed by code which ties them all together, checking whihc parts have been done already.
+The program consists of 4 functions running the main steps followed by code which ties them all together, checking which parts have been done already.
 This is so that I didn't have to download the data file every time I modified the script, for example.

 #### function get_rawData(dataDir,dataSet_rootDir) - read in original data
 - Download data zip file, unzip and get rid of extraneous stuff